COVESA/iot-event-analytics/src/sdk/javascript/examples/integrations/kuksa.val/README.md

 `docker image load --input kuksa-val-*-amd64.tar.xz`
   - Look at the tag, which is displayed, if the image was successfully loaded
   - Update the value _KUKSA_VAL_IMG_ in the .env file with the corresponding version
+- Follow this [manual](./config/kuksa.val/README.md) to create your kuksa.val configuration

 ## How to start it